+specify the estimated implementation costs if the proposed variation is approved, including a breakdown of DCC implementation costs, Code Administrator implementation costs and any Party implementation costs;

+specify the proposed implementation timetable (including the proposed implementation date);

+specify any cost-benefit analysis and business case assessment carried out for the proposed variation;

-specify whether, if the Modification Proposal is approved, this Code would better facilitate the achievement of the SEC Objectives than if the Modification Proposal was rejected;
+specify why (in the opinion of the Proposer) the approval of the Modification Proposal will better facilitate the achievement of the SEC Objectives than if the Modification Proposal was rejected;

-specify whether it is likely that there would be a material impact on Greenhouse Gas Emissions as a result of the Modification Proposal being approved, and (if so) assessing such impact (which assessment shall be conducted in accordance with any guidance on the evaluation of Greenhouse Gas Emissions issued by the Authority from time to time);
+specify whether it is likely that there would be a material impact on Energy Consumers as a result of the Modification Proposal being approved, and (if so) assessing such impact;

-specify whether, if the Modification Proposal is approved, changes are likely to be necessary to other Energy Codes, and whether changes have been proposed in respect of the affected Energy Codes; and
+specify whether, if the Modification Proposal is approved, changes are likely to be necessary to other Energy Codes, and whether changes have been proposed in respect of the affected Energy Codes;

+specify whether it is likely that there would be a material impact on Greenhouse Gas Emissions as a result of the Modification Proposal being approved, and (if so) assessing such impact (which assessment shall be conducted in accordance with any guidance on the evaluation of Greenhouse Gas Emissions issued by the Authority from time to time); and

-where the Modification Proposal was subject to the Refinement Process prior to the Report Phase:
+where the Modification Proposal was subject to the Refinement Stage:

-include the Consultation Summary produced by the Working Group in respect of the Modification Proposal;

 specify whether, if the Modification Proposal is approved, the implementation of the Modification Proposal is likely to require changes to DCC Systems, User Systems and/or Smart Metering Systems; and (if so) the likely development, capital and operating costs associated with such changes and any consequential impact on the Charges;

 specify whether, if the Modification Proposal is approved, the DCC is to be required, as part of the Modification Proposal's implementation, to undertake testing of the DCC Total System and/or provide testing services; and (if so) how such testing is dealt with in the Modification Proposal;

+include the non-confidential responses received to any consultation issued in accordance with Section D5.17 (Refinement Consultation) in respect of the Modification Proposal and the Code Administrator and/or the Working Group’s responses to these;

-include a summary of any views provided by the Technical Architecture and Business Architecture Sub-Committee, the Security Sub- Committee, the SMKI PMA or the Alt HAN Forum in respect of the Modification Proposal pursuant to Section D6.8 (Purpose of the Refinement Process); and
+include a summary of any views provided by the Technical Architecture and Business Architecture Sub-Committee, the Security Sub- Committee, the SMKI PMA or the Alt HAN Forum in respect of the Modification Proposal pursuant to Section D5.7 (Input from Sub-Committees); and

-include a summary and copies of any and all DCC Assessments provided by the DCC pursuant to Section D6.9 (Analysis by the DCC).
+include a summary and copies of any and all DCC Impact Assessments provided by the DCC pursuant to Section D5.8 (Analysis by the DCC).

 Consideration of the Modification Report

 Upon completion of the Modification Report, the Code Administrator will place such report on the agenda for the next meeting of the Panel.
-Where the Refinement Process was followed, a member of the relevant Working Group shall attend that Panel meeting, and may be invited to present the findings of the Working Group to the Panel and/or answer the questions of Panel Members in respect of the Modification Report.

 The Panel shall consider each Modification Report and shall determine whether to:

-return the Modification Report back to the Working Group (or, where there was no Refinement Process, the Code Administrator) for further clarification or analysis (in which case, the Panel shall determine the timetable and terms of reference of such further analysis); or
+return the Modification Report back to the Code Administrator for further clarification or analysis (in which case, the Panel shall determine the timetable and terms of reference of such further analysis, including whether any relevant Working Group will need to be consulted); or

-allow the Modification Report to proceed to the Modification Report Consultation.
+allow the Modification Report to proceed to the Report Stage and be issued for Modification Report Consultation.

 The Panel shall not make any statement regarding whether it believes the Modification Proposal should be successful.

-Where the Panel determines that a Modification Report is to proceed to the Modification Report Consultation, the Panel shall determine:
+Where the Panel determines that a Modification Report is to proceed to the Modification Report Consultation, the Panel shall:

+approve the Modification Report;

+determine whether the Modification Proposal should proceed as an Authority-Determined Modification or a Self-Governance Modification;